hectorsector/azure-scratch/README.md

 :warning: There is a huge "gotcha" that exists with this GitHub Packages.
 No one can reuse a package name across repositories, for that reason the user MUST name the `DOCKER_IMAGE_NAME` in this workflow something they have not used in a different repository.

 You can however create a newer version of a package as long as the repository/packagename stays the same.
-For our purposes the user/learner gets a repositiory to take the course in which shouldn't change so this woudln't be a problem for users/learners taking this course a second or third time.
+For our purposes the user/learner gets a repository to take the course in which shouldn't change so this woudln't be a problem for users/learners taking this course a second or third time.

 **For example, I cannot create another docker image named `woo-hoo` in ANY repository other than the `azure-test` reposoitory I created while figuring this out.**